anyscale/templates/templates/fine-tune-llm_v2/cookbooks/lora_vs_full_parameter/README.md

 # Fine-Tuning with LoRA vs full-parameter

-**⏱️ Time to complete**: 20 minutes for the LoRA fine-tuning, 45 minutes for full-parameter fine-tuning
+**⏱️ Time to complete**: 60min for LoRA fine-tuning, 2.5h for full-parameter fine-tuning

 This guide assumes that you have familiarized yourself with the [main fine-tuning guide](../../README.md) of this template.
 In this cookbook, we explain the nuances of fine-tuning with [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) versus full-parameter fine-tuning.